 The project is a Mid Pennine Arts Arts Talking Shop project, delivered in partnership with Lancaster District Chamber of Commerce, Storey Gallery and Lancaster University.

-I am an artist and co-director of Proboscis, my work includes works on paper video and fine art textiles and fabrics which can be seen at the AEA website.
+I am an artist and co-director of Proboscis, my work includes works on paper video and textiles.
 I’m interested in the social, cultural, natural histories and heritage of places, with a particular interest in landscape and environment.
 I often work in collaboration and create projects in response to a particular location or question.
 The work ranges from larger curatorial, collaborative frameworks to individual commissions, participation and research.

 Current and Recent Projects